Our staff and collaborators

 Dr. Boot was the Dalglish Fellow at the Dalglish Family 22q Clinic from September 2014 to August 2016.
 Even though he has returned to the Netherlands, he continues to work closely with our Clinic.

 Dr. Boot has received a grant from The Physicians' Services Inc. Foundation to conduct a study called "Moving beyond Parkinson’s disease in 22q11.2 deletion syndrome: a study on movement disorders in adults".
-In December 2018, he received a Travel Grant Award from the Society for the Study of Behavioural Phenotypes.
-He will be using the grant to travel to Toronto in 2019 to follow up his original movement disorder study with the same patient group.
+In December 2018, he received a Travel Grant from the Society for the Study of Behavioural Phenotypes.
+He will be using the grant to travel to Toronto to follow up his original movement disorder study with the same patient group.

 Dr. Boot is also the recipient of multiple awards: